-“And to stay a while and fight by my side,” Gersius reminded the beast
+“And to stay a while to fight by my side,” Gersius reminded.

 The dragon's eyes narrowed as it considered the offer.

 “I agree.
-Heal me, and I will go, and fight by your side,” the beast said too quickly.
+Heal me, and I will go with you to fight by your side,” the beast said too quickly.

 Gersius was no fool.
 The dragon would tell him what he wanted to hear.
 When it was healed, it would kill him without a second thought.
-There was only one way he knew of that would ensure the dragon upheld its end of the bargain.
+There was only one way to ensure the dragon upheld its end of the bargain.

 “I need to know your name first,” Gersius said firmly.

 “Never!” it roared with the first true display of power.
 “Never will I tell you my name!”
 It struggled to reach out with a trembling arm and dig its claws into the stony soil.
 With great effort, it tried to pull itself away from Gersius.
-The strain only made the pain in its body flare up.
-It screamed in torment and frustration.
+The strain made the dragon cry out in pain and frustration.

-“Just kill me,” it sobbed curling back up into a ball.
-“Please, just kill me.”
+“Just kill me,” it sobbed, curling back into a ball.
+“Please, just kill me and end my pain.”

-Gersius felt pity in his heart as he watched this once great and mighty creature beg to killed.
+Gersius felt pity as he watched this once high and mighty creature beg to killed.
 It curled into a ball like a wounded animal who had finally resigned itself to its fate.
-He struggled to contain his spinning thoughts.
-He wasn't going to die here, his mission might still be saved, but he needed this dragon to want to live.
-He needed it to understand he meant it no harm.
+He struggled to contain his spinning thoughts as the situation changed.
+He wasn't going to die here, his mission might still be saved, but he needed this dragon to live.
+He needed it to understand he meant it no harm and trust him.

-“Listen to me,” he said to the creature as it hid its face from him.
+“Listen to me,” he said to the creature as it hid its face.
 “I need your help.”
-He squatted down on his heels so he could look into the ball of scales to try and make eye contact.
+He squatted down so he could look into the ball of scales to try and make eye contact.
 “I came here to save my people, to save my country.
 I need your help to do that.
 I do not wish to harm you in any way.
 I will not force you to tell me your name, but I cannot trust you unless you do.”